-Every direct marketing farmer and outlet has to be prepared for the next years of work, no matter what political affiliation one has.
-The reality is that many of the food and farming programs that we have worked to expand over the last few years may disappear, or at least shrink in size or in reach.
 As leaders, you should be cognizant of 3 levels of activism: advocacy, mobilization and organizing.
-Knowing the difference between those is often the key to avoiding burnout and for engaging people successfully: actively educating others about ideas and needs around your market and its producers (advocacy), encouraging others to be active about those ideas and needs (mobilization), teaching others to lead, defining tactics and building campaign strategies to push those ideas forward or to address a looming legislative crisis(organizing).
+Knowing the difference between those is often the key to avoiding burnout and engaging people successfully: actively educating others about ideas and needs around your market and its producers (advocacy), encouraging others to be active about those ideas and needs (mobilization), teaching others to lead, defining tactics and building campaign strategies to push those ideas forward or to address a looming legislative crisis(organizing).
 There are wonderful resources like this one from NYFC to get up to speed on the skills and tactics necessary for different types of work.
-It is also vital that this work is visible at the local, state and at the regional and/or national level.
+It is also vital that this work is visible at the local, state and at regional and/or national level.

-organizing: • Build an advisory team made up of vendors, shoppers and neighbors.
-If possible include younger people like vendors’ teenaged children or employees, using the time to talk in detail about policy issues that affect your market and its producers.
-Ask them to write short pieces for the market’s newsletter or to tag along when you are going to do an interview about the market.
+organizing: • Build an advisory team made up of vendors, shoppers, and neighbors.
+If possible, include younger people like vendors’ teenage children or employees, using the time to talk about policy issues affecting your market and its producers.
+Ask them to write short pieces for the market’s newsletter or tag along when you do an interview about the market.
 You’d be surprised how quickly members of your market community will get comfortable in talking about and even for the market if you bring them along carefully and with sensitivity to their fears about public speaking. • Invite state leaders to open the season (even for year-round markets) at the market with a ribbon-cutting ceremony or a bell-ringing.
 Ask a vendor board member or longtime shopper to spend a few minutes showing the leaders around. • Use Dot Surveys to regularly ask visitors and vendors questions about local issues and not always about food or farming.
 Post the responses and share them with the municipality.

 as coalition members